TheGetHuber/moduleScheme/README.md

 # What OS'es are supported?

 Only Linux and Andorid's Termux.
 You can port this mess if u really like it.

+# Addictional warnings

+THE CODE IS A MESS, WARNED.